-Well, here is Nabeel S, sharing his own experience as a Guest Post with all of us at DoW Himalayan Travel Community so that we are made aware of the process on how we can carry our own bike in train.
-Nabeel, was with me on DoW’s last Ladakh Mega Meet past September and I MUST say he is one of the finest and courageous bike riders I have ever traveled with.
-He had that unmatched grit and determination to move along with us neck to neck on toughest and most treacherous roads in the world I shall say !!
-AFAIK, he is the only biker to do the Kyon Tso 1 – Kyon Tso 2 – Thit Zorbit La – Nidar route in Changthang region of Ladakh along with us.
-But, we were in cars and he was on his own bike, that really made his effort stand apart… Guess, enough of off – topic from me, so, let’s quickly go and read about his experience on transporting the bike in train for Ladakh ride…
+Nabeel was with me on DoW’s Ladakh Mega Meet and I MUST say that he is one of the finest and courageous bike riders I have ever traveled with.
+He had that unmatched grit and determination to move along with our neck to neck on the toughest and most treacherous roads in the world I shall say !!
+AFAIK, he is the only biker to do the Kyon Tso 1 – Kyon Tso 2 – Thit Zorbit La – Nidar route in Changthang region of Ladakh along with us at the time of writing this article.

 Riding motorcycle is a passion for those who have the guts and the toughest of mind.
-Especially when it comes to a bike ride to Ladakh and Zanskar Valley or other parts of Trans Himalayas like Spiti Valley or Kinnaur Valley or Pangi Valley, etc.. where “road” is just an irrelevant term, there you need to have a good healthy body and mind with a positive attitude.
+Especially when it comes to a bike ride to Ladakh and Zanskar Valley or other parts of Trans Himalayas like Spiti Valley or Kinnaur Valley or Pangi Valley, etc.. where “road” is just an irrelevant term.
+You need to have a good healthy body and mind with a positive attitude.

 Carrying Bike in Train to Ladakh from Kerala

 Some things I had experienced or faced and then analyzed during my short travel to Ladakh.
-Before I traveled, I did search a lot on the web regarding carrying bikes in train to Ladakh but it was too difficult to get a good informative write-up and hence, I thought to share my experience hoping it will be useful to all.
+Before I traveled, I did search a lot on the web regarding carrying bikes in train to Ladakh the, but it was too difficult to get an informative write-up and hence, I thought to share my experience hoping it will be useful to all.

-There are two ways to carry motorcycles or bikes in train in India
+There are two ways to carry motorcycles or bikes in a train in India:

-- Carry it as luggage along with the traveller or passenger (as I did) OR,
+- Carry it as luggage along with the traveler or passenger (as I did) OR,

 - Parceling from one place to another

-Here, I will mainly discuss about the first option as carried bike in train as luggage of mine because it’s much more effective than sending the bike as a parcel in train.
+Here, I will mainly discuss the first option as I carried the bike on the train as a luggage of mine because it’s much more effective than sending the bike as a parcel on the train.

 Following things should be kept in mind before you venture out on your Leh Ladakh trip by carrying the bike in train:

 - Make sure all documents are properly maintained with no ambiguity.
 Keep them in a safe place where they do not get lost.